Alex Zelinsky: Career

-While studying at the University of Wollongong (UoW), Zelinsky started his career in 1978 as a cadet systems engineer at The Broken Hill Proprietary Company Limited (BHP).
+While studying at the University of Wollongong (UoW), Professor Zelinsky started his career in 1978 as a cadet systems engineer at The Broken Hill Proprietary Company Limited (BHP).
 In 1984 he joined UoW's academic staff where he taught computer science while completing a PhD in robotics.
-He worked as a Research Scientist at the National Institute of Advanced Industrial Science and Technology (AIST), Japan, developing computer vision and robotics technologies (1991–1994).
-He was appointed Professor of Systems Engineering at the Australian National University in 1996, holding that position until 2004.
+He worked as a research scientist at the National Institute of Advanced Industrial Science and Technology (AIST), Japan, developing computer vision and robotics technologies (1991–1994).
+He was appointed professor of systems engineering at the Australian National University in 1996, holding that position until 2004.
 In 2000 as chief executive officer (CEO), he co-founded, and was a non-executive director of, Seeing Machines Limited, a company listed on the London Stock Exchange (2000–2014).
-He has also been a Senior Executive at CSIRO (2004–2012), where he served as Director of the ICT Centre (2004–2009), and Group Executive of Information Sciences (2007–2012).
+He was a senior executive at CSIRO (2004–2012), where he served as the Director of the ICT Centre (2004–2009), and Group Executive of Information Sciences (2007–2012).

-Zelinsky was Chief Defence Scientist and head of the Defence Science and Technology Group from March 2012 until November 2018.
+Professor Zelinsky was Chief Defence Scientist and head of the Defence Science and Technology Group from March 2012 until November 2018.

-On 20 June 2018, Zelinsky was announced as the next Vice-Chancellor and President of the University of Newcastle following the retirement of Caroline McMillen.
+On 20 June 2018, Professor Zelinsky was announced as the next Vice-chancellor and President of the University of Newcastle following the retirement of Caroline McMillen.
 He assumed the role 19 November 2018.

 Qualifications and awards

-Zelinsky has a Bachelor of Mathematical Sciences (Honours), a Doctor of Philosophy, and in 2010 was awarded an honorary Doctor of Science, all from the University of Wollongong.
+Professor Zelinsky has a Bachelor of Mathematical Sciences (Honours), a Doctor of Philosophy, and in 2010 was awarded an honorary Doctor of Science, all from the University of Wollongong.
 He also served as a member of the University of Wollongong Council (2012–2015).